Look-No-Hands-Simulator/.github/profile/README.md

 ![lnh](https://github.com/Look-No-Hands-Simulator/.github/assets/36344274/5aa4bf87-c20b-426c-b86f-43ebf9fd2470)

-## This is the Look No Hands Formula Student Driverless Simulator, it was developed with support from Oxford Brookes University as a dissertation project and for Oxford Brookes Racing: Autonomous, the university's FSAI (FSD) team.
+## This is the Look No Hands Formula Student Driverless Simulator, it was developed with support from Oxford Brookes University as a dissertation project and for Oxford Brookes Racing Autonomous, the university's FSAI (FSD) team.
 But is open source for all teams, all over the world, and you can use it if you are not on a team too or whoever you are (as long as you don't use it for profit maybe)?
 ## Please feel free to fork and add things to it or change it once it is submitted!!!
 ## I believe in the progress of improving safety in vehicles to prevent crashes and electrification of cars to reduce pollution.
 I hope these things can motivate you if you work in this area!